knands42/LoreCrafter/tests/README.md

 - **When**: The action being tested
 - **Then**: The expected outcome

+### Test Cleanup

+Each test automatically cleans up after itself using Go's `t.Cleanup()` mechanism.
+This ensures that:

+- Data created during a test is removed after the test completes
+- Tests are isolated from each other
+- The database remains clean between test runs

+The cleanup process:
+1. Tracks users created during tests
+2. Automatically deletes these users after each test
+3. Cascades deletions to related data (campaigns, campaign members, etc.) through database constraints

 ## Test Coverage

 The integration tests cover the following features: